-This September, Serene will perform for four nights only at the Church of the Heavenly Rest, a historic cathedral on the Upper East Side, as thousands of candles flicker around her providing a spectacle beyond compare.
+Serene’s musical narratives twist and turn, pulling at every emotion, as viewers are taken on a captivating journey courtesy of her mastery and magnetism.
+She performed for four nights only at the Church of the Heavenly Rest, a historic cathedral on the Upper East Side, as thousands of candles flickered around her providing a spectacle beyond compare.

 Having risen to fame in the last few years, Serene’s journey and trajectory as a next-generation pianist is almost as captivating as her prowess playing the piano.
 After graduating from Carnegie Mellon University one year early with university honors in computer science, she began working as a software engineer for Google in Manhattan while living on a sailboat.